SAILOR / FULL TIME

 About the Job

-Clearance Divers (CD) are the Australian Defence Forces' specialist divers.
-CD tasks include specialist diving missions to depths of 54 metres, surface and underwater demolitions, and the rendering safe and disposal of conventional explosive ordnance and improvised explosive devices.
+Clearance Divers (CD) are the Australian Defence Force specialist divers and form part of the Mine Warfare and Clearance Diving Group (MCDGRP).
+CD tasks include complex diving missions to depths of 60 metres, surface and underwater demolitions, and the rendering safe and disposal of conventional explosive ordnance and improvised explosive devices.

 During their careers, CDs will be rotated through the following sea and shore positions:

 Huon Class Mine Hunter Coastal (MHC) Vessels